Walmart: Effects on jobs

 Studies of socioeconomic well-being, civic participation, and community welfare suggest that large non-locally owned businesses tend to be centralized and vertically integrated, rely on remote sources and support services, and move money, expertise and power away from local communities.
-Large externally-oriented businesses tend to be associated with lower local standards of living, greater inequality, and less social and civic participation.
-In contrast, locally oriented businesses are associated with higher rates of church membership, community engagement, civic improvement and recreation.
-They may also be associated with higher rates of home-ownership and expenditures on health and public schools.
-The presence of local entrepreneurs with resources and motivation to invest in local communities may be key to addressing community problems.
+Large externally oriented businesses tend to be associated with lower local standards of living, greater inequality, and less social and civic participation.
 This research is not specific to Walmart, but to large businesses in general.

 In broader economic terms, the Economic Policy Institute estimated that between 2001 and 2006 Wal-Mart's trade deficit with China alone represented a loss of nearly 200,000 U.S. jobs.
 During this period, Wal-Mart was responsible for 9.3% of total U.S. imports from China, increasing the U.S. trade deficit by an estimated $17.1 billion.
 This represents about 200,000 jobs, most of them in the manufacturing sector (133,000).

 A 2014 story in The Guardian reported that the Wal-Mart Foundation was boosting its efforts to work with U.S. manufacturers.
 In February 2014, the Walmart Foundation pledged to support domestic manufacturers by buying US$250 billion worth of American-made products in the next decade.
 Between 2014 and 2017, the Walmart U.S. Manufacturing Innovation Fund gave $10 million in grants to research and academic institutions for projects that improve domestic manufacturing.
 For the 2020 fiscal year, Walmart reported that nearly two-thirds of its merchandise was made, assembled or grown in the United States.
 As of March 2021, Walmart pledged to buy an additional $350 billion worth of American-based items over the next decade.